matt-dunleavy/stackmachine-go/README.md

-# Stack Machine Go
+# Stack Machine Go (smg)

-A stack-based virtual machine and compiler written in Go.

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 ## Overview

+A stack-based virtual machine and compiler written in Go.
+This is a port of a [Stack Machine]([GitHub - cslarsen/stack-machine: A simple stack-based virtual machine in C++ with a Forth like programming language](https://github.com/cslarsen/stack-machine)) written in C++ by Christian Stigen Larsen.

 Stack Machine Go is a lightweight, stack-based virtual machine that executes simple programs in a Forth/PostScript-like language.
 It consists of: